magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_questions-and-answers.md

 become useful.
 You must empty your minds of opinions, then you will see.
 Our practice goes beyond cleverness and beyond stupidity.
-If you think, ‘I am clever, I am wealthy, I am important, I understand all about Buddhism’, you cover up the truth of or no-self.
+If you think, ‘I am clever, I am wealthy, I am important, I understand all about Buddhism’, you cover up the truth of *anattā* or no-self.
 All you will see is self, I, mine.
 But Buddhism is letting go of self.
-Voidness, emptiness,
+Voidness, emptiness, Nibbāna.

-: Are defilements such as greed or anger merely illusory or are they real?
+*Q*: Are defilements such as greed or anger merely illusory or are they real?

-: They are both.
+*A*: They are both.
 The defilements we call lust or greed, or anger or delusion, these are just outward names, appearances; just as we call a bowl large, small, pretty, or whatever.
 This is not reality.
 It is the concept we create from craving.
 If we want a big bowl, we call this one